ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

         - resource group
         - subscription
         - management group
-- SAS (shared access signiture)
+- SAS (shared access signature)
     - used instead of making AD accounts for every single user who needs to access your resources
-    - you generate keys to allow users with that key to access the resource / resource group / etc.
+    - access keys allow users with that key to access the resource / resource group / etc.
+    - shared access signatures allow you to assign much more granular permissions
+    - the user would use the combination of access key and SAS to access the resource/etc.
+    - you can revoke SAS tokens, but you can regenerate access keys

 ### Azure Access Control